Endometriosis: Symptoms & Fertility - all your qns, answered.

 WILL ENDOMETRIOSIS CAUSE WEIGHT GAIN?

-Endo itself is not directly linked to weight gain, but those living with it may experience changes in weight due to factors like hormonal imbalances, medication side effects, changes in appetite or physical activity levels due to pain or discomfort, or emotional distress associated with managing the condition.
+Endo itself is not directly linked to weight gain, but those living with it may experience changes in weight due to factors like hormonal changes, medication side effects, changes in appetite or physical activity levels due to pain or discomfort, or emotional distress associated with managing the condition.

 CAN ENDOMETRIOSIS CAUSE BACK PAIN?